-Consent agendas: a time-conscious board member’s best friend
+Consent agendas: A time-conscious board member’s best friend

 consent agenda